Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Numerical Examples

 \begin{example} (Splitting) Consider the 2D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^2$, with the source function $f$ such that the exact solution $u$ is given by:

-\end{example} Consistent with \Cref{example1}, the computational settings remain unchanged with the tolerance $eTol=0.01$. \Cref{Ex2D3-Time} shows the adaptive process of the initial mesh over six iterations, with the NOV at each iteration being 118, 206, 401, 813, 1677, and 3463, respectively. \Cref{Ex2D3-Initial} shows the evolution of the numerical solutions and the corresponding mesh at four different time steps.
+\end{example} Consistent with \Cref{example1}, the computational settings remain unchanged with the tolerance $eTol=0.01$.
+The evolution of the training loss across different time levels is shown in \Cref{Ex2D3-loss}.
+To reach the desired MSE, the initial time level requires more than 500 training epochs.
+In contrast, fewer than 20 epochs are sufficient at all subsequent time levels to achieve a comparable level of accuracy. \Cref{Ex2D3-Time} shows the adaptive process of the initial mesh over six iterations, with the NOV at each iteration being $118$, $206$, $401$, $813$, $1677$, and $3463$, respectively. \Cref{Ex2D3-Initial} shows the evolution of the numerical solutions and the corresponding mesh at four different time steps.
 The refinement process dynamically captures the splitting of the central peak into two distinct moving peaks, maintaining a coarser resolution in smoother regions while ensuring high resolution in areas with sharp gradients.
 The right panel of \Cref{Ex2-order} shows that the adaptive algorithm reaches the quasi-optimal convergence rate in terms of the gradient error.